Intrenion/Milcraft/doctrine/on-war.md

 ## Practice 100: Stop before the attack becomes weaker than the defense

 **Problem**
-An advance can pass the point where new gains justify growing risk.
+An advance can reach the point where new gains no longer justify increasing risk.

 **Action**
-Set conditions for stopping or shifting to defense before the campaign begins.
+Set conditions for when to stop or shift to defense before the campaign begins.

 **Outcome**
 The army avoids turning success into defeat.